Getting started with solar

 Step 1: Run the numbers

-Our Solar System Estimator combines satellite information about your rooftop together with your current monthly bills to lay out a cost-benefit analysis.
+Our Solar System Estimator combines satellite information about your rooftop together with your current monthly bills in My Account to lay out a cost-benefit analysis of solar and battery storage.
+Don't have My Account?
+That's OK.
+You can still get a general estimate without your bill information.

 Step 2: Make your home energy efficient